pymupdf/PyMuPDF/docs/document.rst

 .. [#f6] For a *False* the **complete document** must be scanned.
 Both methods **do not load pages,** but only scan object definitions.
 This makes them at least 10 times faster than application-level loops (where total response time roughly equals the time for loading all pages).
 For the :ref:`AdobeManual` (1'310 pages) and the Pandas documentation (over 3'070 pages) -- both havo no annotations -- the method needs about 11 ms for the answer *False*.
 So response times will probably become significant only well beyond this order of magnitude.

+.. [#f7] This only works under certain conditions.
+For example, if there is normal text covered by some image on top of it, then this is undetectable and the respective text is **not** removed.
+Similar is true for white text on white background, and so on.